zaeonNineZero/grenades-a-dozen-cgm/README.md

 # Grenades a Dozen -- an addon for MrCrayfish's Gun Mod
-Grenades a Dozen is an addon for MrCrayfish's Gun Mod by An0m3L1 and zaeonNineZero that adds multiple type of throwable grenades.
-Similar in vein to NineZero's Gun Expansion, Grenades a Dozen expands the selection of grenades available in CGM.
+Grenades a Dozen is an addon for MrCrayfish's Gun Mod by An0m3L1 and zaeonNineZero that adds additional types of throwable grenades.
+Similar in vein to NineZero's Gun Expansion, Grenades a Dozen expands the selection of grenades available in CGM, giving you more ways to confront enemies and hold ground.

 ### Addon Features:
 * Five new grenades, including smoke grenades, incendiary grenades, molotovs, impact grenades, and high-explosive grenades.